-The Nigeria security agencies capitalized on the Cyber Crime Act which came into force in 2015 to silence bloggers and journalists who criticize shaddy security organizations, influential politicians including the President, Muhammadu Buhari.
+The Nigeria security agencies capitalized on the Cyber Crime Act which came into force in 2015 to silence bloggers and journalists who criticize shady security organizations, influential politicians including the President, Muhammadu Buhari.

-Other bloggers arrested for the contravening the Cyber stalking act includes Seun Oloketuyi and Emmanuel Ojo.
-Oloketuyi was arrested for his alleged false report on bank managers, while Ojo was detained for alleging that the wife of the Ogun state governor, Mrs. Olufunso Amosun was in possession of US$300,000 when she travelled to London in 2015.
+Other bloggers arrested for contravening the Cyberstalking act include Seun Oloketuyi and Emmanuel Ojo.
+Oloketuyi was arrested for his alleged false report on bank managers, while Ojo was detained for alleging that the wife of the Ogun state governor, Mrs Olufunso Amosun was in possession of US$300,000 when she travelled to London in 2015.

-Other bloggers that have been arrested and detained include; Chris Kehinde Nwandu of CKN News; Jamil Mabai, a blogger based in the Northwestern state of Katsina, and publisher of Cliqq Magazine; Emenike Iroegbu of Abia Facts newspaper was arrested and detained on the orders of Governor Okezie Ikpeazu of Abia State; and Mr. Iroegbu Emenike in the south south state of Akwa Ibom. – The whistler
+Other bloggers that have been arrested and detained include; Chris Kehinde Nwandu of CKN News; Jamil Mabai, a blogger based in the Northwestern state of Katsina, and publisher of Cliqq Magazine; Emenike Iroegbu of Abia Facts newspaper was arrested and detained on the orders of Governor Okezie Ikpeazu of Abia State; and Mr Iroegbu Emenike in the southern state of Akwa Ibom. – The whistler

 In 2015, Amnesty International called for a full investigation into war crimes including the murder, starvation, suffocation and torturing to death of 8,000 people.

-AI claimed the Nigeria military killed 640 detainees who had fled Giwa barracks after Boko Haram attacked on 14 March 2014.
+AI claimed the Nigerian military killed 640 detainees who had fled Giwa barracks after Boko Haram attacked on 14 March 2014.

 It’s obvious that killing comes easily for Nigeria soldiers who have never been held accountable for numerous accusations bordering on the above.